Propylene glycol is a controversial additive that’s used to help retain the moisture content in some commercial dog foods.

-However, propylene glycol is considerably safer (less toxic) than its far more dangerous cousin — ethylene glycol.
+However, propylene glycol is considerably safer (less toxic) than its far more dangerous cousin, ethylene glycol.

-However, it can still be used to make dog food.
+But unfortunately, it can still be used to make dog food.

 The Bottom Line